specmesh/specmesh-build/cli/README.md

                                fail with a descriptive error message.
 A return value of '0' = indicates no  changes needed; '1' = changes needed; '-1' not compatible
+      -du, --domain-user=<domainUserAlias>
+                             optional custom domain user, to be used when creating ACLs.
+By default, specmesh expects the principle used to authenticate with Kafka to have the same name as the domain id.
+For example, given a domain id of 'urn:acme. products', specmesh expects the user to be called 'acme.products', and creates ACLs
+                               accordingly.
+In some situations, e.g. Confluent
+                               Cloud Service Accounts, the username is system generated or outside control of administrators.
+                               In these situations, use this option to provide the generated username and specmesh will
+                               provision ACLs accordingly.
       -s, --secret=<secret>      secret credential for the cluster connection -schemaPath, --schema-path=<schemaPath>
                              schemaPath where the set of referenced schemas